MechanicalRock/mechanicalrock.github.io/_posts/2024-01-17-devops-and-flutterflow.markdown

 Within a typical product development cycle, after problem identification and solution ideation, one of the best ways to get validation on both is to build a minimum viable product (MVP).
 There are numerous risks with dedicating resources to building an MVP for validation.
 However, one way to reduce the cost of failure and to increase time to value is to increase the speed of development.

 FlutterFlow is a click and drag development tool to build multi-platform Flutter applications faster than coding from scratch, at least in the initial stages.
 The tool makes the usual promises of a no-code or low-code development platform.
 FlutterFlow enables teams to create well rounded MVPs quickly and at a low cost of labour and resources, because it can be done so quickly.
-FlutterFlow, has useful pre-built components, integrations with databases such as Firebase Stores and Supabase as well as authentication providers like Google.
+FlutterFlow has useful pre-built components, integrations with databases such as Firebase Stores and Supabase as well as authentication providers like Google.
 This out-of-box functionality means a teams can quickly build out an application for the purposes of an MVP.

 The speed of initial development is impressive and has a high value add within an initial product development lifecycle.
 Though there are limitations of FlutterFlow that mean the production development of an enterprise application should still reside within traditional tooling and code editors.
 FlutterFlow does offer some enablement of DevOps practices, however, to ensure robust, secure and consistent development going beyond FlutterFlow is for now the best way forward.